 The main cause of an angle change occurs when upgrading the cartridge, as the angle may be different than the stylus that originally came with the turntable.
 Some turntables have the means to adjust the arm to accommodate different types of cartridges which may have a different VTA or are simply sized differently and therefore meet the record at a different angle than intended.
 Not all turntables have an adjustable tonearm, including the Fluance RT80 – RT85.
+To explore which cartridges you can use on your Fluance Turntable, click here.
+If you choose to upgrade your cartridge to a headhsell that is a different height, keep in mind you will need to adjust the VTA for optimum audio performance.
 This is important to know when considering upgrading your stylus.

 RT85 Reference High Fidelity Vinyl Turntable